JohnFerrancol/restaurant-page/README.md

 - [x] Setting up the Webpack template, and the index HTML and JS files
 - [x] Added header and footer HTML pages
-- [x] Created a home page by adding contents to the main element of the HTML for the Restaurant Page using JS
+- [x] Created a home page by adding content to the main element of the HTML for the website using JS
-- [ ] Created tab switching logic in the Restaurant Page
+- [x] Created tab switching logic in the Restaurant Page
+- [ ] Populate content for the menu and contact tab